IgnaceMaes/MaterialSkin/README.md

 #### Material Design in WPF

-If you love .NET and Material Design, you should definitly check out [Material Design Xaml Toolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) by ButchersBoy.
+If you love .NET and Material Design, you should definitely check out [Material Design Xaml Toolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) by ButchersBoy.
 It's a similar project but for WPF instead of WinForms.

 ---